 The average monthly amount of precipitation has been recorded at around 8 mm, that's 0 inches.
 Throughout the month you can expect to see rain or drizzle falling on 3 days of the month.

 We calculate sunshine hours per day using our past forecast data.
 For August expect the sun to shine for an average of 12 hours per day.
 This represents the average number of hours in the daytime that the sun is visible and not obscured by cloud e.g. the average number of hours the sun is actually out and shining.
 Note we calculate hours of sunshine per day using our past forecast data, not observation data, thus it is an estimate and not actual.

-On average the month of August is affected by foggy conditions on less than 1 day.
+On average the month of August is affected by foggy conditions on 2 days.